Connect based engine¶

 INSERT INTO /sensors SELECT sensorId AS id, minTemperature, maxTemperature, avgTemperature FROM sensors_data STOREAS JSON WITHTYPE TOPIC

 The SQL like syntax describes and drives the work the JMS sink will perform.
-It will pick the fields from the Kafka topic sensors_data and push it to a JMS topic /sensors.
-The resulting JMS messages payload will be JSON.
+It will pick the fields from the Kafka topic named sensors_data and push them to a JMS topic /sensors.
+The resulting JMS messages payload will be in JSON.
 Easy!